Sotero Baluyut

 Sotero Julao Baluyut (born Sotero Baluyut y Julao; January 3, 1889 – January 6, 1975), also known as Sotero Baluyot, was a Filipino politician and civil engineer.
 He served as Governor of Pampanga from 1925 to 1931 and 1938 to 1941, Secretary of Public Works and the Interior and Senator of the Philippines from 1931 to 1935.
-Due to his role during the Pampanga unrest in the 1930s and early 1940s, he was perceived as one of the "arch enemies" of the peasantry.
+Due to his role during the Pampanga unrests in the 1930s and early 1940s, he was perceived as one of the "arch enemies" of the peasantry.

 Early life, education, and career

 Sotero Baluyut was born on January 3, 1889, in San Fernando, Pampanga.
 His parents were Leoncio Baluyut and Casimira Julao.
 In 1904, Baluyut was given the opportunity to study at the expense of the government in the United States.
 After he studied in Santa Ana Central and High School in California and the University Summer School of Illinois, he obtained a bachelor's degree in Civil Engineering from the University of Iowa.

 In 1911, Baluyut returned to the Philippines, where he went to work for the Office of Public Works as an assistant engineer in the provinces of Pampanga and Cavite.
 Afterwards, from 1912 to 1919, he was district engineer for the provinces of Isabela, Antique, Ilocos Norte, Bulacan and Pangasinan.
 He also worked on the San Jose-Santa Fe Road.
 In 1920, he became an engineer for the Pampanga Sugar Development Company (Pasudeco).